blincx/18daycycle/README.md

 Voila, you should be able to enter your birthdate and see it working.

+## Two modes of calling the program

+This program can be called in two ways:
+- Through the PHP front-end provided in cycle18.php
+- Throw command line arguments

+Calling through the command line can be done like this:
+`python3 18daycycle.py 1930-02-27`
+optional extra parameters are `debug` and `json` `python3 18daycycle.py 1943-07-16 debug`
+`python3 18daycycle.py 1987-07-08 json`

 ## Logging

 Look in `logs/18daycycle.log` for logging data